DistributedClocks/CVector/README.md

 src/mpack/mpack.h
 ```

-To use CVector simply import .src/cvec.h.
+To use CVector simply include `src/cvec.h`.

 You can compile your project by including the following header files:
 ```
 src/vclock/cvec.h src/vclock/vclock.h src/mpack/mpack.h